martinmugnier/martinmugnier.github.io/_pages/about.md

 I am a Ph.D. student at [CREST](http://crest.science/)/[ENSAE IP Paris](https://www.ensae.fr/) under the supervision of Professor [Xavier D'Haultfœuille](https://faculty.crest.fr/xdhaultfoeuille/) since September 2019.

 My research focuses on identification and estimation of nonlinear panel data models.
-I am particularly interested in the use of high-dimensional statistics and machine learning theory to solve such problems.
+I am particularly interested in the use of high-dimensional statistics and machine learning tools to solve such problems.

 I am co-organizer of the [Statistics•Econometrics•Machine-Learning](https://statecoml.github.io/) seminar at CREST, as well as the internal *Firms and Market (Ph.D.)* seminar.